Retrobulbar bleeding

 Retrobulbar bleeding, also known as retrobulbar hemorrhage, is when bleeding occurs behind the eye.
-Symptoms may include pain, bruising around the eye, the eye bulging outwards, vomiting, and vision loss.
+Signs and symptoms may include eye pain, bruising around the eye, the eye bulging outwards, vomiting, and vision loss.
+Bleeding in the enclosed retrobulbar space causes pressure to build up behind the eye.
+This increased eye pressure leads to damage of the optic nerve, retina and disruption of blood flow in the retinal artery leading to blindness.